 A command has been provided in ODT to allow the user to step through the execution of the program one instruction at a time, if desired.
-An alternate form of this command takes an argument, allowing the user to specify a given number of instructions to be executed before task execution is again suspended.
+An alternate form of this command takes an argument, allowing the user to specify the number of instructions to be executed before task execution is again suspended.

 When the single-instruction mode is in effect, breakpoints are not present in the user task.
 Rather, task execution is suspended as a result of setting the T-bit in the Processor Status Word (see Appendix A) as the user instruction is executed.
 Thus, when executing the S command without an argument, each user instruction encountered is trapped to suspend execution.
 If the S command is being used with an argument, however, the trap occurs, but ODT does not suspend task execution until the specified instruction count has been completed, as described in the following paragraphs.

 The command for the single-instruction mode takes the form nS, where n represents an octal integer specifying the number of user task instructions to be executed before control is returned to ODT.
-When the instruction count (n) is completed, ODT suspends task execution and prints a message in the form 8B:a, where a represents the address of the next instruction to be executed.
+If n is omitted, an argument of 1 is assumed.
+When the instruction count (n) is completed, ODT suspends task execution and prints a message of the form 8B:a, where a represents the address of the next instruction to be executed.
 The following sequence illustrates the use of this command: